chenn-clear/ClinicalRA/README.md

 ## 2\.
 Split Files Format

-Before running the code, please ensure you have prepared the original train/test split files.
+Before running the code, please ensure you have prepared the train/test split files.
 The files should be in `.txt` format, where each line represents a sample.

 **Format Specifications:**